 - In the Applications page, you will see your already created applications, if any.

 - Click on the Add Application button and click on Create New App to create a new application for Contentstack.

-- Set the Platform as Web and the Sign on method as SAML 2.0.
-Click on Create to create your application:
+- Set the Platform as Web, the Sign on method as SAML 2.0, and Create your application:

-- In SAML Settings, under Configure SAML, the first field is to set the Single sign on URL field.
-Here, you need to paste the Assertion Consumer Service URL that we create in Contentstack in Step 1.c.
+- Single Sign on URL: Paste the Assertion Consumer Service URL that we create in Contentstack in Step 1.c

-In the Audience URI (SP Entity ID) field, enter Contentstack’s Entity ID that you received in step 1.
+- Audience URI (SP Entity ID): Enter Contentstack’s Entity ID that you received in step 1.
 In most cases, this value would be https://app.contentstack.com.